evkx/evkx.github.io/content/models/rivian/r1/R1T_Quad-Motor_AWD/_index.md

 ## User interface and control

 The Rivian R1T Quad-Motor AWD has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.

+Key screen details:

-The  screen behind the steering wheel integrated into the dashboard is 12.3 inches large and has a 1920 x 720 pixels resolution.
-The touch screen at the top of the center console is 15.3 inches large and has a 1540 x 720 pixels resolution.
+- The  screen behind the steering wheel integrated into the dashboard is 12.3 inches large
+- The touch screen at the top of the center console is 15.3 inches large

 The model does not have a head-up display.